 Locals gather each afternoon on the porch of the Starlight Theatre and the trading post next door.
 This is the place to enjoy some local color in the form of conversation, music, and a sunset over the Chisos Mountains.

 Just 40 miles north of Big Bend National Park sits the tiny town of Marathon, population 470.
-The Chamber of Commerce proclaims “There’s nothing to do here.”
+The Chamber of Commerce proclaims, “There’s nothing to do here.”
 Well, it’s a peaceful, beautiful place to do nothing.
 And that’s exactly what we did for two nights as we wrapped up our adventures in Big Bend.

 One of the most unusual places in Marathon is a colorful, fanciful hacienda sculpted of straw bales and paper crete made of recycled materials.
 The owner and builder invited us in for a tour—it’s a remarkable work of art, including the gardens and greenhouse filled with bougainvillea, banana trees, flowers, and herbs.

-The biggest attraction in town is the Spanish-Mission style Gage Hotel, built in 1927 for cattle baron Alfred S. Gage.
+The biggest attraction in town is the Spanish-Mission style Gage Hotel, constructed in 1927 for cattle baron Alfred S. Gage.
 (The architect was Henry Trost from El Paso, who also built El Paisano in Marfa.)
 Every inch of the hotel is exquisite, down to the gingerbread replica decorating the lobby (we were there just before they took down the holiday decorations).

-To celebrate the beginning of another new year on the road, we planned a special dinner at the 12 Gage Restaurant in the hotel.
+To celebrate the beginning of another New Year on the road, we planned a special dinner at the 12 Gage Restaurant in the hotel.
 After cocktails in the White Buffalo Bar, we settled into our black-and-white cowhide chairs for a Moroccan-inspired meal of spiced quail with basmati-apricot pilaf and charred tomato and green beans.
 Really tasty.
 But really skimpy on the stuffing.
 As it turns out, only a teaspoon of stuffing fits into a quail.

 Those prickly pear cactus margaritas in the White Buffalo Bar, though.
 Those alone are worth the trip to Marathon.